 Who doesn’t know marshmallows?
 Those white fluffy, puffy, gooey, soft pillows of, well, actually, sugar.
-If you’re feeling like eating some now, go ahead, make some and return to this post with a big pile of marshmallows next to you!
+If you’re feeling like eating some now, go ahead, make some, roast some and return to this post with a big pile of marshmallows next to you!

 Why a marshmallow is called a marshmallow

 This is a great fact that I learned while listening a podcast in my car called the ‘Food Non-Fiction‘ podcast.
 Originally, marshmallows were made with, yes, marshmallow, more specifically marshmallow root.
 Marshmallow is a plant that grows in salt marshes.
 Hence the name, the marshmallow plant is actually the ‘marsh’ variety of ‘mallow’ plants!

 The marshmallow plant has been used for sweets, but also as a medicine, for more than 2000 years.
 Reports state that even Egyptians used it already.
 So why was this marshmallow plant used for sweets?
 It’s due to the so-called mucilage.